danielpeterson1/msBalance/README.md

 ## Overview

-msBalance is a an R package for analysis of balance responses in people with and without multiple sclerosis (MS).
+msBalance is a an R project for analysis of balance responses in people with and without multiple sclerosis (MS).
 The source data were created by Jessie Huisinga, Ph.D., and collected by Daniel Peterson, Ph.D.
 The analysis code was primarily developed by J. Lucas McKay, Ph.D., M.S.C.R.